 - Sauté onions in oil and butter - Melt the butter in a large skillet over medium heat.
 Add the oil, onions and jalapenos, and fry until translucent.

-- Prepare the sauce - Add the garlic and ginger paste, tomato, cumin, coriander, chili, turmeric and salt and fry for about 2-5 minutes.
-Add a little broth if the spices look too dry otherwise they will burn.
+- Prepare the sauce - Add the garlic and ginger paste, diced tomatoes, cumin, coriander, chili, turmeric and salt and continue to fry for about 2-5 minutes over medium-high heat.
+Add a little broth if the spices look too dry otherwise, they will burn.
 Fry the spices until the oil clearly separates.

 - Add the shrimp - Add the shrimp and stir.
 The shrimp are done when they are clearly opaque and look plump and juicy - about 3-5 minutes.
 Taste and add more salt, if needed.